THE RISKS OF FOOD CONTAMINATION: FRIED RICE SYNDROME EXPLAINED

 There are two main types:

 In the vomiting syndrome type, symptoms include nausea and vomiting.
-Diarrhea is less common.
+Diarrhea is less common, and if it occurs it is late onset.

 This type happens because of a substance called cereulide found in contaminated food.
 Cereulide is a small compound unaffected by pH changes, enzymes, or reheating.